Statistical physics of inhomogeneous transport: Unification of diffusion laws and inference from first-passage statistics: Introduction

 which expresses a component of the matter flow $\bm{J}_\mathsf{D}(\bm{x})$ driven by the gradient of density $\rho(\bm{x})$ through a space-dependent tensor of diffusion coefficients $\mathsf{D}(\bm{x})$, and the alternative Fokker-Planck law

-in which the flux and the diffusion tensor are denoted by tilde in contradistinction from the analogous quantities in the Eq.~\eqref{eq:Fick}.
+in which the flux is denoted by tilde in contradistinction from the analogous quantity in Eq.~\eqref{eq:Fick}.

-Fick's and Fokker-Planck laws can be motivated by deriving a mass diffusion equation from simplified models of microscopic dynamics~\cite{brenner1978,landsberg1984,vankampen1988,sattin2008,andreucci2019,jayannavar1995,bringuier2011,schnitzer1993,won2019}.
-Suitable physical assumptions about a system of interest lead either to the Smoluchowski equation with an external potential $U(\bm{x})$,
+Fick's and Fokker-Planck laws can be motivated by deriving a mass diffusion equation from simplified models of microscopic dynamics~\rb{\cite{brenner1978,landsberg1984,vankampen1988,sattin2008,andreucci2019,jayannavar1995,bringuier2011,schnitzer1993,won2019,chacon2007}}. \rb{In presence of an external field $U(\bm{x})$ s}uitable physical assumptions about a system of interest lead either to the Smoluchowski equation,